 A transit link with a /28 of IPv4 address space for management of the various systems functions, and a /64 of IPv6, with a BGP session originating a default route.
 By default, we expect this to be a gigabit copper connection.

 A connection with a single IPv4 and IPv6 peering IP address for your Internet exchange.
 This connection can be fiber or copper.
 Dual-Stack IPv6 (as well as IPv4) is a hard requirement.

-The standard F-Root server has SFP+ optics, and thus is configured for connection only at 10G, but there are optics available which allow for a connection to a 1G Fiber connection as well.
-(These are special SFP+ optics that can down-clock; regular SFP+ optics will not work.)
+The standard F-Root server has SFP+ optics, and thus is configured for connection at 10G, or at 1G if compatible down-clocking SFP+ optics are used (regular 1GE SFP optics will not work).
 If your exchange supports copper gigabit ethernet and your planned location for the system is within the length requirements mandated by the ethernet specification, this is also workable without needing a special optic.